 Leaving the Jaffa Gate we strolled past an alley lined with shops, scenting the air with the aroma of exotic spices.
 We stopped in front of the iconic Tower of David.
 The tower, named after King David who reigned in 1010–970 BCE, is an ancient citadel that guards the Western edge of the Old City.

-The Tower, with its fabulous Museum of the History of Jerusalem, is a medieval fortress with architectural additions from a later periods.
-It’s widely known for it’s superb sound and light show, called The Night Spectacular, that relates the story of Jerusalem from ancient times to the present.
+This medieval fortress with architectural additions from a later periods is home to the fabulous Museum of the History of Jerusalem.
+The Tower is also widely known for it’s superb sound and light show, called The Night Spectacular, that relates the story of Jerusalem from ancient times to the present.
+It’s unlike any other sound and light show I’ve seen, and certainly lives up to its name!
 The Tower of David (and the Night Spectacular) is a must-see for any visitor who wants to put the country’s last 4,000 years into perspective.